 The location within the protein sequence that the first amino acid of the peptide maps to.

-The canonical sequence of the protein at the site of the peptide mapping, including flanking amino acids (a dash indicates the end or start of the protein sequence).
+The reference sequence of the protein at the site of the peptide mapping, including flanking amino acids (a dash indicates the end or start of the protein sequence).
 PEFF variants, if present, are highlighted.

 The number of amino acid substitutions (via PEFF) that were required to achieve the mapping of the input sequence to the protein.
 A value of zero denotes a perfect match to the native sequence.

-% original sequence
+% database sequence

 A bar that represents how much of the native protein sequence is matched by the input peptide sequence.
 Inversely proportional to nSubs The longer the bar, the fewer PEFF substitutions involved in the match.